mushroomhostage/QuickBench/README.md

 Right-click to place the QuickBench in the world.

-Click the QuickBench to open a list of craftable items.
+Right-click the QuickBench to open a list of craftable items.

 Click the items you want to craft.
 The crafting inputs will be taken from your inventory and the result will be added.